andreas-lehn/spirograph/README.md

-# spirograph
+# Spirograph
-My version of the spirograph toolset.
+Andreas Lehns version of the spirograph toolset.